hust-linyi/MedISeg/README.md

 ## Citation
-🌻 If you find this repo useful, please cite:
+🌻 If you use this toolbox or benchmark in your research, please cite:
 ```
 @article{zhangbatmis2022,
   title={Bag of Tricks with Convolutional Neural Networks for Medical Image Segmentation},